CALL FOR PAPERS

 IEEE 27th INTERNATIONAL SYMPOSIUM ON THE PHYSICAL AND FAILURE ANALYSIS OF INTEGRATED CIRCUITS

-(Special Session) Emerging Topics in Failure Analysis and Reliability: New FA Techniques, FA for hardware security, Artificial intelligence (AI) for FA – fault detection, visual / image analytics, pattern recognition.
+(SPECIAL AI SESSION) Emerging Topics in Failure Analysis and Reliability: New FA techniques, FA for hardware security, artificial intelligence (AI) for FA – fault detection, visual / image analytics, pattern recognition, machine learning for prognosis and reliability.
+Exploring reliability assessment and quantification for new applications – neuromorphic devices, PUF circuits etc.

 Case Studies on Fault Isolation: Die / Board / System-level electrical FA, Electrical characterization and nanoprobing.